 Also the texture of the food may turn them 'ugh', especially with more dry foods.
 This again relates back to the heat issue.
 That's why it is better to keep the foods moist (about 60%).

 Side note observation: Sometimes the larvae get the color of the foods they eat.
 Red from shrimp or yellow from fruits.
+Just like when a kid eating ice cream or chocolate and having some on their mouth.

 Share or pin this post!